ska-telescope/mid-cbf-mcs/README.md

 $ git clone https://gitlab.com/ska-telescope/mid-cbf-mcs.git
 ```

-To install a local copy of the lmc-base-classes project follow the 'Installation steps' of the README in that project:
+To install a local copy of the lmc-base-classes project follow the 'Installation steps' of the README in that project, i.e.:

 ```
 $ git clone https://gitlab.com/ska-telescope/lmc-base-classes